 Not to miss: The seaside villages of Bacoli and Miseno, Pozzuoli, the view from Monte di Procida on the islands of Procida and Ischia, the lake of Averno and the Solfatara volcano.

-Hote-Italia gives priority to owners who promote craftsman work, who prepare delicious home cooked food with local and organic products, who respect traditional architecture and who act for environment protection.
+We pick small charming hotels, bed and breakfasts, agriturismo hosted in Palazzo, Masseria, former royal hunting pavilion, Trulli, monastery and countryside houses.
+We give priority to people who promote craftsman work, who use seasonal, local and organic food, who respect traditional architecture and who act for environment protection.